 How is payment made?

-All skips are processed using card payment.
+We accept all methods of payment.
 We’ll arrange this with you over the phone during booking and your receipt will be emailed to you immediately for complete peace of mind.

 Can I have a discount?

-I’m afraid we can’t offer any discounts and we can’t accept cash payments.
+I’m afraid we can’t offer any discounts.

 How should I prepare for my skip?